Stand-Up Comedy Training FAQs

 Can a person learn how to be funny or funnier?

 Absolutely, if they want to be!
-In fact, becoming a competent funny person is something ANYONE with desire, patience and the ability to take direction can do.
-We can’t give someone a sense of humor but the process of learning to be funny in front of strangers is a combination of focused immersion and good direction.
+Becoming a competent funny person is something ANYONE with desire, patience, and the ability to take direction can do.
+We can't give someone a sense of humor, but learning to be funny in front of strangers combines focused immersion and good direction.
 The fact that all of us possess the ability to get laughs from strangers is a welcome truth as we begin this journey.
-Some people (comedy coaches with no technique or comedians attempting to protect the illusion they have a unique talent not attainable by others) think being funny is a “gift” one is born with and cannot be taught.
-The claim that you “have it or don’t” has never been proven and is one of the oldest tales passed from generation to generation.
-We understand comedians might need to perpetuate the myth that they possess a unique talent to sell tickets or preserve fragile egos, but it does nothing to change the facts; arguing that a skill can be learned but not taught makes no sense and has been proven false here since 1999.
+Some people (comedy coaches with no technique or comedians attempting to protect the illusion they have a unique talent not attainable by others) think being funny is a "gift" one is born with and cannot be taught.
+The claim that you "have it or don't" has never been proven and is one of the oldest tales passed from generation to generation.
+We understand comedians might need to perpetuate the myth that they possess a unique talent to sell tickets or preserve fragile egos, but it does nothing to change the facts; arguing that a skill can be learned but not taught makes no sense has been proven false here since 1999.

-We speed up your learning process and cut years off the learning curve so you won’t spend years performing in low end, poorly lit bars while attempting to sort through misleading input from sub-standard audiences about what is funny.
-The current stand up club scene in America creates saloon/bar/club comedians with little to no chance of making a transition to large paychecks that can be received from high end television and theater audiences.
+We speed up your learning process and cut years off the learning curve, so you will only spend years performing in low-end, poorly lit bars while attempting to sort through misleading input from sub-standard audiences about what is funny.
+America's current stand-up club scene creates saloon/bar/club comedians with little to no chance of transitioning to large paychecks that can be received by high-end television and theater audiences.

 What is different about SF Comedy College Stand Up comedy workshops?

-We encourage you to value your own voice and instincts when bringing your life experiences to the stage.
+We encourage you to value your voice and instincts when bringing your life experiences to the stage.
 Your opinion of what is funny is as valid as ours.
-If you get laughs, you are correct and there are no other rules.
-A great teacher will not edit your act, your jokes or correct your natural sense of humor.
+If you get laughs, you are correct, and there are no other rules.
+A great teacher will not edit your act, or your jokes, or correct your natural sense of humor.
 A competent comedy teacher will lay all available tools for accessing laughs at your feet and allow you to implement the ones that suit you.
-In this environment, you will learn to make your own comedic distinctions and find your version of what is funny from an audience.
-Our process expedites one to develop and discover their own unique comedic voice, which is why no two students from the SFCC ever sound the same.
+In this environment, you will learn to make comedic distinctions and find your version of what is funny from an audience.
+Our process expedites one to develop and discover their unique comedic voice, which is why no two students from the SFCC ever sound the same.

-What is the benefit of the group versus one-on-one comedy training?
+What is the benefit of group versus one-on-one comedy training?

 Group workshops have the benefit of offering networking opportunities.
-The ability to succeed in stand-up is based upon a number of variables, the most important being the ability to network with people.
-The larger the network, the more one will work.
+The ability to succeed in stand-up is based upon several variables, the most important being the ability to network with people.
+The more extensive the network, the more one will work.
 The more work, the longer the career.
-It’s no mistake that 70% of the working comedians in the Bay Area have attended SFCC workshops and that our reputation among working (paid) comedians is excellent.
+It's no mistake that 70% of the working comedians in the Bay Area have attended SFCC workshops and that our reputation among working (paid) comedians continues to be excellent.

 Groups of comedians offer multiple points of view on your act.
-Your job is to make many people laugh and this training begins the process of your learning to get laughs from all walks of life.
-To work with one instructor with no group feedback means that you will possibly learn to make one-person laugh that will also be the same person cashing your check.
-One-on-one teachers laugh at their students because the student is doing the jokes that the teacher thought were funny to begin with.
+Your job is to make many people laugh, and this training begins the process of your learning to get laughs from all walks of life.
+Working with one instructor with no group feedback means you will learn to make one person laugh, who will also be the same person cashing your check.
+One-on-one teachers laugh at their students because the student is making jokes that the teacher thought were funny.
 However, who else is laughing?

-The risk of working with only one comedy coach with no technique puts you at risk that you may become a “cookie cutter” comic who sounds like the teacher.
-If one lets a writer/comedy coach make decisions about your act or write jokes for you, then you will adopt her or his sense of humor and writing techniques.
-This effectively takes away your ability to develop your own style and make unique comedic distinctions about what gets laughs.
-And if any comedy coach tells you that being a stand-up comedian is just about writing a lot of material and memorizing it, that person is effectively setting you back years in a business that is dominated by excellent performers more so than great joke writers.
+The risk working with only one comedy coach with no technique puts you at risk that you may become a "cookie cutter" comic who sounds like the teacher.
+If one lets a writer/comedy coach make decisions about your act or write jokes for you, one will adopt their sense of humor and writing techniques.
+This training effectively removes your ability to develop your style and make unique comedic distinctions about what gets laughs.
+And suppose any comedy coach tells you that being a stand-up comedian is just about writing and memorizing a lot of material.
+In that case, that person is effectively setting you back years in a business dominated by excellent performers more than great joke writers.
 Our beginner classes focus on your natural sense of humor and bringing audiences closer to your point of view rather than wasting your time and sending you in the wrong direction by transforming you into an actor reciting memorized lines written for you by someone that has a different sense of humor than yours.

-The comedy coach who offers one-on-one “opinion-based” or self-described “experience-based” instruction is attempting to perpetuate the illusion that he has a special knowledge about what is funny.
-He does not.
-It is just one more comedic opinion that is as valid as your own!
-We’d suggest that if you are going to get an opinion on your act, get as many as possible.
-That is why our advanced classes with our many paid working comedians combined with our multiple weekly open mics for students is and will continue to be the best comedy think tank in all of American stand-up comedy.
+The comedy coach who offers one-on-one "opinion-based" or self-described "experience-based" instruction attempts to perpetuate the illusion that they have a piece of special knowledge about what is funny.
+He does not, and it is just one more comedic opinion that is as valid as your own!
+We'd suggest that if you are going to get an opinion on your act, get as many as possible.
+That is why our advanced classes with our many paid working comedians combined with our multiple weekly open mics for students will continue to be the best comedy think tank in all of American stand-up comedy.

 Should I take the Free Stand Up Comedy Intro Class?

 Absolutely!
-We believe that you are entitled to full disclosure and to receive comprehensive information about what we teach and how you will benefit from before you register for classes.
-Meet our teachers and find out who they are and what they bring to the table!
-We are also the only comedy school in America that offers both free intro classes and a money-back guarantee*.
+You are entitled to full disclosure and receive comprehensive information about what we teach and how you will benefit before registering for classes.
+Meet our teachers and discover who they are and what they bring to the table!
+We are also the only comedy school in America offering free intro classes and a money-back guarantee*.

-If you ever hear someone say that you should never take a comedy class, they are not aware of what we teach and offer here.
+If someone says you should never take a comedy class, they must be made aware of what we teach and offer.
 Ignorance is bliss for most comedians and civilians who have no clue what we teach at the SF Comedy College.
-We have over 14,000 alumni, and we are unlike any other school in the history of American stand-up comedy training.
-You will learn more from our staff who have been there and done that than anything you might glean on your own in your first five years of performing comedy on your own or by only listening to the voices in your head or taking bad advice from open mic level comedians who will most likely never have a full time stand up career.
+We have over 14,000 alumni, unlike any other school in American stand-up comedy training history.
+You will learn more from our staff who have been there and done that than anything you might glean on your own in your first five years of performing comedy on your own or by only listening to the voices in your head or taking lousy advice from open-mic level comedians who will most likely never have a full time stand up career.

 1. Free Intro

 Always get a free consultation or introductory class.
 Make sure your instructor is entertaining and not close to death.
 Ask questions until you feel comfortable in a class.
-Finally, we think teachers who ask for money up front or do not offer a money-back guarantee seem ethical.
+Finally, teachers who ask for money upfront or do not offer a money-back guarantee seem ethical.

 2. Your Instructor in Front of a Crowd

-Watch your potential instructor work a crowd as it will answer a lot more questions than their press.
+Watch your potential instructor work for a crowd; it will answer many more questions than their press.
 Watch them teach and watch them perform; these are two different skill sets.
-However, there are many teachers who can teach comedy but aren’t very good onstage and there are some great comedians who can’t teach you one thing about becoming a great comedian.
-We’re excellent at both and welcome you to check us out.
+However, many teachers can teach comedy but could be better onstage, and some great comedians can't teach you one thing about becoming a great comedian.
+We're excellent at both and welcome you to check us out.

 3. Instructor Performance Resume

-There are a number of wannabe stand up “comedy” teachers who are writers, monologists, speakers, ‘alt comedians’, columnists, improvisers, academicians, bar comedians, high school teachers, restaurant owners, friends of famous comedians, storytellers (Normal people who can't edit), open mikers and booking agents.
-If your teacher hasn’t headlined clubs nationally, worked the road, or doesn’t have an inner working knowledge of the current stand-up comedy then you could be wasting time and money.
+Several wannabes stand-up "comedy" teachers are writers, monologists, speakers, 'alt comedians', columnists, improvisers, academicians, bar comedians, high school teachers, restaurant owners, friends of famous comedians, storytellers (people who can't edit), open mikers and booking agents.
+If your teacher has yet to headline clubs nationally, worked the road, or doesn't have an inner working knowledge of the current stand-up comedy, then you could be wasting time and money.
 Demand the performance resume of anyone who claims to teach comedy.
-It’s your guarantee that the instructor might possess knowledge that you can use.
+You guarantee that the instructor might possess knowledge that you can use.

 Kurtis Matthews and Michael Meehan are nationally touring comedians.
-Kurtis’ teaching resume spans twenty one years, his performance career almost three decades and he still performs in clubs, private and corporate functions.
+Kurtis' teaching resume spans twenty-one years, his performance career almost three decades, and he still performs in clubs and private and corporate functions.
 Check out his resume here and his national comedy tour here www.addictscomedy.com

-Some (new and career non professional comedians, mostly) say, “Those who can’t do, teach.”
+Some (new and career non-professional comedians, mostly) say, "Those who can't do, teach."
 However, what can one say about those who do both?
-ALL OF OUR TEACHERS DO BOTH and still make the time to make comedy teaching a priority to assist you to not to make the same early career mistakes we experienced.
+ALL OF OUR TEACHERS DO BOTH and still make the time to prioritize comedy teaching to assist you in not making the same early career mistakes we experienced.

 4. Instructor Teaching Resume

-Being a talented comedian doesn’t guarantee that one will make a good comedy teacher.
-Just as a great jockey might not be a talented horse trainer or a great baseball player may be a terrible coach, one skill doesn’t guarantee another.
-A minimum of ten years teaching is a good indication that someone is heading a successful program and not just cobbling together a workshop passing for a quick paycheck.
-In addition, look for a long term class schedule posted on their websites as it will show that this person is serious about teaching, has a healthy program and can help with your long term comedy future.
+Being a talented comedian doesn't guarantee that one will make a good comedy teacher.
+Just as a great jockey might not be a competent horse trainer or a great baseball player may be a terrible coach, one skill doesn't guarantee another.
+A minimum of ten years of stand-up teaching indicates that someone is heading a successful program and not just cobbling together a workshop, passing for a quick paycheck.
+In addition, look for a long-term class schedule posted on their websites, as it will show that this person is serious about teaching, has a healthy program, and can help with your long-term comedy future.

 5. Comprehensive Career Support